Equiparent/equi-parents-bilingual-platform/README.md

-# Equi-Parents - Bilingual Co-Parenting Platform
+# Equi-Parents Bilingual Platform

-A web application to help separated parents manage agreements, time, and communication in both **English** and **Spanish**.
+A bilingual web application to help separated parents manage agreements, time, and communication in both **English** and **Spanish**.

 ## 🌍 Languages Supported